gabrielfalcao/bose/doc/writing_tests.rst

 Writing tests
 -------------

-As with py.test_, bose tests need not be subclasses of :class:`unittest.TestCase`.
+As with py.test_, psychoacoustics tests need not be subclasses of :class:`unittest.TestCase`.
 Any function or class that matches the configured testMatch regular expression (``(?:^|[\\b_\\.-])[Tt]est`` by default -- that is, has test or Test at a word boundary or following a - or _) and lives in a module that also matches that expression will be run as a test.
-For the sake of compatibility with legacy unittest test cases, bose will also load tests from :class:`unittest.TestCase` subclasses just like unittest does.
-Like py.test, bose runs functional tests in the order in which they appear in the module file.
+For the sake of compatibility with legacy unittest test cases, psychoacoustics will also load tests from :class:`unittest.TestCase` subclasses just like unittest does.
+Like py.test, psychoacoustics runs functional tests in the order in which they appear in the module file.
 TestCase-derived tests and other test classes are run in alphabetical order.